 Most notably, Martha Blakely was named to the Academic All-America Women’s at-Large Third Team, selected by the College of Sports Information Directors of America, for two consecutive seasons (2010-11).
 Blakely also was awarded the 2010 Skelton Award, a top honor handed out by the Virginia Tech’s Athletic Department.

-Prior to coming to Tech, Zawacki-Woods served as head coach at Charlotte for three years.
-In 2001, her first year at Charlotte, the 49ers received the program’s first-ever national ranking of No. 59 in the Intercollegiate Tennis Association rankings.
+Prior to coming to Tech, Zawacki-Woods served as the head coach at UNC Charlotte for three seasons.
+In only her first year as head coach, Zawacki-Woods guided the 49ers to an ITA ranking of No. 59 for the first time in school history.

-Before assuming her position at Charlotte, Zawacki-Woods served as an assistant coach at Michigan for three years, helping the Wolverines to a second place finish in the Big Ten Conference in 1998 in addition to producing two Big Ten Sportswomen of the Year.
+Prior to her three-year stint at Charlotte, Zawacki-Woods worked as an assistant coach at Michigan for three seasons.
+In 1998, her first year as an assistant, she helped lead the Wolverines to a second-place finish in the Big Ten Conference.
+She also assisted in the production of two Big Ten Sportswomen of the Year.

-A native of Union, N.J., Zawacki-Woods lives in Christiansburg with her five-year-old daughter Kirsten.
+A native of Union, New Jersey, Zawacki-Woods lives in Christiansburg with her daughter Kirsten.